PrajwalFewaliRana/Project1/README.md

 # Project1
-This project was made by uinge vite + react with tailwind css.
+This project was made by using vite + react with tailwind css.

 This is my first project where i clonned the design of instagram and the function as well.
-I also made it responsive to all device but not to the device greater than mine.
+I also made it responsive to all devices but not to the device greater than mine.
-I tried my best to copy all the function of instagram and i do sucess but there are some function which i have not coded in this clone app .
-They are like : comment section and to do comment,like and share add to favourites etc and also login etc.
+I tried my best to copy all the function of instagram and i do success to make some but there are some function which i have not coded in this colne app.
+They are like : comment section and to do comment,like and share ,add to favourites etc and also login.

 There are also some bugs (only from 1263- 1326px width) like:
 If you click to the search bar it opens search menu and hide the names and only shows icons and without closing the search bar if you